ratnam99/Angular2-JWTSession/README.md

 This library does not have any functionality for (or opinion about) implementing user authentication and retrieving JWTs to begin with.
 Those details will vary depending on your setup, but in most cases, you will use a regular HTTP request to authenticate your users and then save their JWTs in local storage or session storage or in a cookie if successful.

+The library comes with several helpers that are useful in your Angular 2 apps.

+1. `AuthHttp` - allows for individual and explicit authenticated HTTP requests
+2. `tokenNotExpired` - allows you to check whether there is a non-expired JWT in local storage or session storage.
+This can be used for conditionally showing/hiding elements and stopping navigation to certain routes if the user isn't authenticated

+This library not only attaches a JWT but also can be easily used to implement "Keep me logged in", "Stay signed in" or "Remember me" feature in your web app.

 ## Key Features